-Until recently she was Chairman of the Slavic languages and literatures department at the UNC-Chapel Hill; she is now at Duke University.
+She is Chairman of the Slavic languages and literatures department at Duke University.
 She gets the final word when we are arguing over the words and meanings of traditional songs from Poland, Russia, Macedonia, Bulgaria, and other parts of Eastern Europe.

 (piano, vocals) plays Jewish music, dance music, American popular music and swing, and folk music.
 She is making a recording of Yiddish music with Jane.
 Her website is AvivaEnoch.com.